I have reached a daily or hourly limit / API requests have been consumed / Rate Limit Exceeded - What does this mean?

 When you have been rate limited you will then simply have to wait until you can make further requests to our API.

-I have been rate limited and I have not downloaded anywhere close to 400 or 800 mods in a 24h period.
+I have been rate limited and I have not downloaded anywhere close to 3300 mods in a 24h period.
 What is going on?

 If you have been rate limited, it is because you have exceeded our daily and hourly request limit.
 Note that mod downloads are just one way of making requests to our API.
 Other ways of making requests include e.g. querying mod updates or mod information via a mod manager or other applications referencing our API.